monsoonmaelstrom/book2/book2.md

 “Are you okay?”
 I ask resting my forehead against hers.

-“I will be,” she says, but she sounds more unsure of herself than I’ve ever heard her sound.
+“I will be,” she responds, but she sounds more unsure of herself than I’ve ever heard her sound.

 “Okay,” I agree, not wanting to push too hard.
 “Alex, get her some water,” I bark out.
 “How long have you been awake?”

 “Not long.
-A few minutes before you,” she says resting her head on my chest and letting her eyes fall closed.
+A few minutes before you,” she answers, resting her head on my chest and letting her eyes fall closed.

 I fight the knee-jerk reaction to tell her not to do that.
 It’s going to be a while before I’m going to be able to see her asleep without worrying.
 I run a hand over her hair.

 “Would you be terribly upset if I killed him?”
-I ask to keep her talking.
+I question just to keep her talking.

 “No,” she sighs.
 “He’s your brother too.
 You can kill him if you want.”